AnneJ17/android-cheat-sheet/README.md

   The IntentService is used to perform a certain task in the background.
 Once done, the instance of IntentService terminates itself automatically.
 An example for its usage would be downloading certain resources from the internet.
 It offers onHandleIntent() method which will be asynchronously called by the Android system.

-* **Internal and External storage**

 * **Components of RoomDB**

-  •	The database class that holds the database and serves as the main access point for the underlying connection to your app's persisted data.
+  - The database class that holds the database and serves as the main access point for the underlying connection to your app's persisted data.
-	•	Data entities that represent tables in your app's database.
+  - Data entities that represent tables in your app's database.
-	•	Data access objects (DAOs) that provide methods that your app can use to query, update, insert, and delete data in the database.
+  - Data access objects (DAOs) that provide methods that your app can use to query, update, insert, and delete data in the database.

 * **RoomDB vs Sqlite**